 “Man will never be free until the last king is strangled with the entrails of the last priest."—Louisa May Alcott

-Edwards and Pearlstein live in Brooklyn with their daughter, as mandated by law.
+Edwards and Pearlstein live in Brooklyn with their daughter Eloise.

 Subscribe to get full access to The King’s Necktie’s newsletters and website.
 Never miss an update; every new edition of the newsletter goes directly to your inbox.